AdaCore/spark2014/docs/ug/en/source/how_to_view_gnatprove_output.rst

 produced in a file ``gnatprove.out``, which lies in the ``gnatprove`` subdirectory of the object directory of your project.

+When switch ``--output-header`` is used, this file starts with a header containing extra information about the run including:

+* The date and time of GNATprove run
+* The GNATprove version that has generated this report
+* The host for which GNATprove is configured (e.g. Windows 32 bits)
+* The full command-line of the GNATprove invocation, including project file
+* The GNATprove switches specified in the project file

 .. _The Analysis Results Summary Table:

 The Analysis Results Summary Table